moremeyou/Obsidian-Tag-Buddy/README.md

 **Summary buttons**: Using the include, exclude, and max parameters of the tag summary code block you can easily customise and build new notes from tagged content.
 Copy to clipboard, create new note or bake your summaries into the active note as markdown (replaces the code block).
 Enable these buttons in plugin settings.

 ## 🧐 Why is this useful to me?
 I use tags to connect ideas, but also as a flexible I/O or state/status management system.
 For example, most of my content comes in through daily notes with tags.
-Then I have specialized notes that query those tags into an "Inbox" section of the specialized note/tag so I can review and process on-demand.
+Then I have specialized notes that query those tags into an "Inbox" section of the specialized note so I can review and process on-demand.

 ## 👍 Support a buddy
 There’s lots to do and I’d like this plugin to grow with Obsidian and the community.
 Your support will ensure on-going development and maintenance.